How much does an NPDES permit cost in 2026? (Quick Calculator Included!)

 NPDES Stormwater Permit Expert Help

-What impacts the cost of an NPDES permit?
+What impacts the cost of any NPDES permit?

 No two facilities are identical, which is why pricing can feel slippery online.
 Here are the big levers that push cost up or down.

 General industrial stormwater permits are faster and cheaper because the rules are preset.
 Individual permits are custom to your discharge.
-They take longer, involve more engineering and agency coordination, and cost more.
+They take longer to get, involve more engineering and agency coordination, and cost more.

 Stormwater only with typical industrial activities, tends to be simpler.
 Process wastewater or high-volume discharges are more complex and often trigger individual permits and more extensive monitoring and documentation.